jwyang/graph-rcnn.pytorch/README.md

 ## Acknowledgement

-We appreciate the nicely organized code developed by [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
-Our codebase is built mostly based on this repo.
+We appreciate much the nicely organized code developed by [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
+Our codebase is built mostly based on it.